 Microaggression: Everyday verbal and non-verbal slides, indignities, put-downs, and insults, whether intentional or not that people of color, women, LGTBQIA and other marginalized groups experience in their everyday interactions with others.
 These interactions, oftentimes appear to be a compliment but contain a hidden insult to the person receiving the comment.
 Microaggressions occur because they are outside of the level of conscious awareness of the perpetrator and are rooted in ideologies, such as racism, classism, sexism, colonialism, and other discriminatory belief systems. ( Source: Microaggressions in everyday life video)

 We can reduce our engagement in microaggression by:

 Ableism: A system of superiority and discrimination that provides or denies resources, agency, and dignity based on one’s abilities (mental/intellectual, emotional, and/or physical.)
 Ableism depends on a binary, and benefits able-bodied people at the expense of disabled people.
 Like other forms of oppression, ableism operates on the individual, institutional and cultural levels.

 Privilege: Unearned, special advantage that a person is born into or acquires during their lifetime.
 It's supported by informal and formal institutions of society and conferred to all members of a dominant group.
-Privilege implies that whenever there is a system of oppression( such as capitalism, patriarchy, or white supremacy) there is an oppressed and privileged group who benefits from oppressions that the system puts in place.
+Privilege implies that whenever there is a system of oppression( such as capitalism, patriarchy, or white supremacy) there is an oppressed and privileged group that benefits from oppressions that the system puts in place.

-Essential readings on privilege:
+Essential readings on white privilege: